OWASP/owasp-mastg/techniques/android/MASTG-TECH-0044.md

 > See all options with `r2 frida://?`.

-Once in the r2frida session, all commands start with `\`.
-For example, in radare2 you'd run `i` to display the binary information, but in r2frida you'd use `\i`.
+Once in the r2frida session, all commands start with `:`.
+For example, in radare2 you'd run `i` to display the binary information, but in r2frida you'd use `:i`.

 ### Memory Maps and Inspection